smeade/hellophoenix/README.md

 ### A Cheat-Sheet of Sorts

-This is not a tutorial. :) I made these code examples in order to have a direct link between content in the guides and code in a working and deployed Phoenix app.
+This is not a tutorial. :) I made these code examples and deployed demo apps in order to have a direct link between content in the guides and code in a working and deployed Phoenix app for reference and learning.
+Most of the code is directly from the guides and credit belongs to the [guide contributors](https://github.com/phoenixframework/phoenix/graphs/contributors).

 Note that while Phoenix apps are very responsive, these demo apps are deployed to free Heroku dynos which go to sleep after 30 minutes of inactivity.
 When you click on a demo link, there will be a delay while the dyno activates.